shapeshiftONE/onerepo/es/archives/blog/july-2021-shapeshift-to-decentralize.md

 - Implemente soporte para billeteras adicionales, incluidas, entre otras, MetaMask, Trust Wallet, WalletConnect y Gnosis Safe.
 Estamos considerando .js a bordo para esto.

-**Open Sourcing**
+**Código abierto**

-- Open source all ShapeShift code and infrastructure.
+- Código abierto para todo ShapeShift y su infraestructura.
-- Replace or decentralize functionality that currently relies on centralized infrastructure, such as ShapeShift oAuth.
+- Reemplazar o descentralizar la funcionalidad que actualmente depende de la infraestructura centralizada, como ShapeShift oAuth.
 - Anything that cannot be open-sourced in the short-term will be run by the Foundation with the intention of it open-sourcing and decentralizing when possible in coordination with the community.

 **Additional Blockchains**